AntoninoBonanno/express-startup-project/docs/docker-releases.md

 Inside the `docker` folder is the "docker-compose" file common for both releases; inside the `docker/staging` and `docker/production` folders are the release-specific "docker-compose" file and Dockerfile

+We have chosen not to insert keycloak in the docker-compose file because it requires an [initial configuration](/docs/keycloak.md#keycloak-settings) and it is preferable to have the keycloak service active before starting the application

 ## Release instructions
 You can use [docker-compose](https://docs.docker.com/compose/) to create release: